Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Close to the Optimum Success Rates Become Asymptotically Irrelevant

 The approach will be essentially the same as in Section~\ref{subsec:generations_csmall}.
 The main difference lies in the potential function: we will need to introduce a second penalty term into the part \(h(\lambda)\) that depends on $\lambda$.
-Moreover, if \(s\) is large then the drift of any potential function can not be positive for all values of $Z^t = \ZM(x^t)$, since this would contradict the negative results from Section~\ref{sec:inefficient}.
+Moreover, when \(s\) is large, no potential function can have strong positive drift towards the optimum for all values of \(Z^t\), as it would otherwise contradict the negative results from Section~\ref{sec:inefficient}.
 Hence, we will only show that the potential has positive drift when \(Z^t/n \le 2\varepsilon\).
 Then by the Negative Drift Theorem, starting from $Z^t/n \le \eps$ it is unlikely that the exploration reaches a search point for which \(Z^t / n > 2\varepsilon\) in polynomial time.
 Hence, the algorithm stays in a range where the drift is positive, and by the Additive Drift Theorem the optimum is found efficiently.

 \begin{definition}[Potential function for positive result near optimum] For all $\lambda \ge 1$, we set

 where $\lambda_{\max} = F^{1/s}n$ and the constants $K_1, K_2, K_3 >0$ will be fixed later.
 Then for $x\in\{0,1\}^n$ and $\lambda \in [1,\infty)$ we define